Make Your Logs Work for You

 Using Kubectl to Tail Logs

-Let me share a few useful commands to get logs using the tail flag.
+Let me share a few useful commands to get logs using the --tail flag with kubectl.

-It’s very common that your application is configured to run within a deployment.
+Typically, your application will be configured to run within a deployment.
 To get the most recent log lines from a deployment, you can do it this way:

 kubectl logs --tail=15 -l app=nginx

-When there are multiple containers within a pod, you can get the logs from one specific container to reduce noise, like this using the -c flag:
+When there are multiple containers within a pod, you can get the logs from one specific container to reduce noise using the -c flag followed by the container ID.
+Or, you can you can get logs from all containers, like this:

 kubectl logs --tail=15 7854ff8877-j8f98 --all-containers

 In case you want to see logs as they are generated, you can use the -f flag.
-However, as I said before, using this command might not be helpful when several logs are coming at the same time, something that usually happens in a distributed system getting production (live) traffic.
-But for non-production environments, where you can control the traffic, it’s useful.
-Here’s the command:
+However, as I mentioned earlier, using this command may not be beneficial when multiple logs arrive simultaneously.
+This is something that usually happens in a distributed system, especially when getting production (live) traffic.
+But for non-production environments, where you can control the traffic, it’s useful; your command might look like this:

-If you don’t want to get logs in a real-time manner, you can also get the most recent logs from a period of time.
+If you don’t want to get logs in a real-time manner, you can also get the most recent logs from a period.
 For example, you can get logs from the latest 30 seconds (30s), two minutes (2m), or even one hour (1h).
-To do so, you use the -since flag, like this:
+To do so, you use the --since flag, like this:

 kubectl logs --tail=15 -l app=nginx --all-containers -since=5m -p